observablehq/plot/docs/index.md

     details: "Plot doesn’t have chart types.
 Instead, it has layered geometric shapes such as bars, dots, and lines."
     link: https://observablehq.com/@observablehq/plot-marks
     linkText: Learn more
-  - title: Scales, axes and legends
+  - title: Scales, axes, and legends
-    details: "Scales map an abstract value such as time or temperature to a visual value such as x- or y-position or color."
+    details: "Scales map an abstract value such as time or temperature to a visual value such as position or color."
     link: https://observablehq.com/@observablehq/plot-scales
     linkText: Learn more
   - title: Transforms